Roll20/help.roll20.net/_posts/2012-09-05-tabletop-tokens.md

 **Player Permissions**

+There are two possible permissions for each setting: View or Edit.
+You can toggle the flag for each type by checking or unchecking the corresponding box.

+Setting the View flag will allow all players in the game to view the current value of the bar, or see the aura drawn on the tabletop, regardless of whether or not they can control the token.

+Setting the Edit flag will allow all players who can control the token (based on the "Controlled By" field, above) to see and edit the values of the bar, or change the radius of the aura drawn on the tabletop.

+So if you have a token that you want all players to see the bars for (like a PC), set the View flag.
+If you also want to allow some players to keep track of their own health, set the Edit flag.
+If you only want players who can control the token to see and edit the bars, set only the Edit flag.
+And of course if you set none of the flags then only the GM will be able to see or edit the bars and auras.

+** Bars and Auras **

 Bars: This is where you can set whether any of the three bar elements are either visible and/or editable to the players.
 The green heart, blue bolt and red cardiograph icons for the bars are there for identifing purposes only.
-They do not have to represent anything in particular in your game. **((I'm a little confused as to what settings mean (a) what is visible to everyone and (b) what is ONLY visible by the GM/ControllerPlayer))**
+They do not have to represent anything in particular in your game.

 You can also input numerical values for the Bar Bubbles directly from the Edit Token window.
 There's two input fields available for each Bar.
 The first field is for the Bar's current value and is what's featured in the Token's corresponding Bar Value Bubble.
 The second field is for the Bar's total value.
 If it's supplied, Roll20 will use the comparison between the two numbers to render how full or empty that corresponding Bar appears on the Tabletop.
 The fill will reflect whatever the Player plugs into their Bar Value Bubble while in-game.